-Strymon’s new Compadre offers just this combination with digitally controlled, fully analogue audio signal processing, which delivers separately footswitchable boost and compression sections that you can choose to use individually or together.
+Digitally controlled, with fully analogue audio signal processing, Strymon’s new Compadre offers this very combination, delivering separately footswitchable boost and compression sections that helpfully can be used independently or together.

-The compressor comes first in the signal chain, and there’s nothing complicated about it.
-You simply choose Studio or Squeeze mode and use the large knob to turn up the compression, which it does by lowering the threshold above which compression occurs.
+There’s nothing complicated about the compressor.
+It comes first in the signal chain, and simply choose your mode (Studio or Squeeze) the large knob will let you dial in how much compression you want – which it does by lowering the threshold above which compression occurs.

-The Level knob adjusts the pedal’s output when the compressor is engaged, cutting or boosting the level by up to 6dB.
-A Dry knob is becoming a must-have feature on compression pedals, and here it mixes your dry signal in with the compressed.
+The Level knob works as you would expect, adjusting the pedal’s output when the compressor is engaged.
+It can cut or boost the level by up to 6dB.
+The Dry knob mixes your dry signal in with the compressed and is fast becoming a must-have option on compressor pedals.

-Here, you can keep sound consistent and add smoothly decaying sustain without being too obvious, especially if you mix in some dry sound to retain the natural feel of your note attack.
-It’s classy tone strengthening and conditioning that doesn’t jump out at you but that you’d miss it if it was bypassed.
+If you mix in some dry sound to retain the natural feel of your note attack, you can keep your sound consistent, adding smoothly decaying sustain without being overly obvious.
+This is a classy tool for tone strengthening and conditioning.
+It doesn’t jump right out at you but you would certainly miss it if it wasn't there.

-By contrast, the Squeeze mode, while still capable of subtlety in evening out the sound and increasing sustain, can go further into compression as an effect, with an obvious clamping down on note transients that works brilliantly for a country player doing some chicken pickin’ and pedal-steel-style bends.
+The Squeeze mode is also capable of subtlety and can even out your sound and enhance sustain, but it goes further into compression as an effect.
+There is an obvious clamping down on note transients that is just perfect for country players doing some chicken pickin’ and pedal-steel-style bends.

-The Treble setting is classic treble booster, pushing upper mid and high frequencies and tightening up the bottom-end, while the Mid setting brings forward midrange frequencies that will fatten up any tone and is particularly effective in getting a richer drive sound from an amp that’s already cooking.
+Pushing upper mid and high frequencies and tightening up the bottom-end, the Treble setting is pitched in classic treble booster territory.
+The Mid setting accentuates midrange frequencies and fattens up your tone.
+It is an excellent tool for dialling in a richer drive sound from an amp that’s already cooking.

-If you yearn for something a little grittier than a straight clean boost, a rear-panel switch selects between that and a soft clipping boost circuit.
-Switch it to Dirt and the boost becomes more of an overdrive, conspicuously Tube Screamer-like in the Mid setting.
+Switch the boost to Dirt mode if you yearn for something a little grittier.
+There's a rear-panel switch dedicated to switching between the clean boost and a soft clipping boost circuit.
+With Dirt engaged, the boost is conspicuously Tube Screamer-like in the Mid setting.

-Nicely responsive to touch, Strymon’s Compadre feels very natural to play through and offers many options whether you wish to switch in the different sections when needed or set up a sound that particularly suits you and leave it inline.
-The compression and boost sections mesh together extremely well and can combine to create a front-end that brings the very best out of your amp.
+Strymon’s Compadre is nicely responsive to you touch.
+It feels very natural to play through, offering many options for how you might want to switch in the different sections when needed.
+It allows you to set up a sound that suits you with the intention of leaving it inline.
+Both the boost and compression sections mesh together extremely well.
+Together, they create a front-end that brings the very best out of your amp.

-It’s dead easy to use in a WYSIWYG way, tweaking knobs as necessary, but it does have presets if you’re happy to connect up some external gear to access them.
-You can save the settings of all the pedal’s knobs and toggle switches, including the rear Boost Type switch, plus the bypass state of both Boost and Compressor.
+While the Compadre is a piece of cake to use – pretty much WYSIWYG, just tweak knobs as necessary – there are presets on offer if you don't mind connecting up some external gear to access them.
+Simply save the settings of all the pedal’s knobs and toggle switches, including the rear Boost Type switch, plus the bypass state of both Boost and Compressor.

-Like the Strymon pedals that sport a Favorite footswitch, you can store a Favorite setting here that can be accessed by connecting a Strymon MiniSwitch or another external latching footswitch.
+As with other in the Strymon lineup, you can store a Favorite setting that can be accessed by connecting a Strymon MiniSwitch or another external latching footswitch.

-Alternatively, Strymon’s MultiSwitch Plus three-button footswitch will give you access to three presets.
-Much more is available via MIDI where you can not only access a full 300 presets but remotely control patch parameters, too.
+If you need more functionality, Strymon’s MultiSwitch Plus three-button footswitch is an excellent option, offering you access to three presets.
+But should you go down the MIDI route, you can not only access a full 300 presets but remotely control patch parameters, too.

 - PRICE: $/£299